coverclock/com-diag-diminuto/README.md

 * pintest - Setting and getting GPIO pins (Pin).
 * walker - Walk the file system tree starting at a specified root (FS).

-(Some of these functional tests use hardware test fixtures I cobbled together specifically for this purpose.)
+(Some of these functional tests use hardware test fixtures I fabricated specifically for this purpose.)

 # Unit Test Suites